Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/z/zlib/README.md

   * Port of 1.2.12, but the patch file is no longer needed as the problem has been corrected in the zlib distribution.

+### zlib 1.3.1 from CPE 23.12 on

+  * Swithced to a CMakeMake build process to work around issues with the Cray compiler that only generated static libraries.

+  * Now also copying license information to the installation directories.